• Skip to primary navigation

 You start by completing an online questionnaire that enables the site to determine what your risk tolerance is.

 Based on that evaluation, a portfolio is created for you with an allocation that includes several different exchange-traded funds (ETFs).
-By purchasing ETF’s you’re essentially buying a diversified portfolio of stocks that you don’t have to manage.
+By purchasing ETF you’re essentially buying a diversified portfolio of stocks that you don’t have to manage.

 Because of this allocation, your only responsibility is to fund your account – there is no need to concern yourself with investment selection, or with re-balancing your investments.

-Currently they offer a variety of investing options with their Betterment Core, Goldman Sachs Smart Beta and Innovative Technology portfolios:
+Currently, they offer a variety of investing options with their Betterment Core, Goldman Sachs Smart Beta, and Innovative Technology portfolios:

-With these portfolios you’ll get access to familiar ETF’s with Vanguard and iShares, both popular in the investing community.
+With these portfolios, you’ll get access to familiar ETFs with Vanguard and iShares, both popular in the investing community.

-You can open up an account by committing to monthly contributions of as little as $100.
+You can open up an account by committing to monthly contributions of as little as $250.
 The annual management fee to maintain your account is 0.25% of your account balance, on accounts of less than $100,000.

 If you’re not ready to invest, they also offer a “No-fee” checking account that pays a competitive variable rate greater than what your bank is paying (currently 0.35%)

-The management fee works on a sliding scale, and drops as your account balance grows.
+The management fee works on a sliding scale and drops as your account balance grows.

-2. Balanced Stock Portfolio with M1 Finance
+2. Balanced Stock Portfolio With M1 Finance

 M1 Finance has brought a great new perspective to investing.
 Like Betterment they allow you to automatically invest in various verticals, but the brokerage also allows you to trade both stocks and ETFs for free.
 That’s right FREE!